This is one of my favourite dresses….Cecily!

 Finish all raw edges with an overlocker or zigzag stitch.

-Here is an over view of the pattern instructions included in the pack with a few extra tips, it will give you a taster of how to make this charming frock:
+Here is an over view of the pattern instructions which are included in the pattern along with a few extra tips.
+It will give you a taster of how to make this charming frock:

-Join to the upper front at the shoulders.
+Join to the Bodice Front at the shoulders.
 Press seam allowances towards the back.

-Block press your facing pieces on to fusible interfacing
+Block press your Front and Back Neck Facing pieces on to fusible interfacing.
+Trim all around.

-Join at the sides.
+Join the facing pieces at the sides with the RST.
 Press.
 Finish the outer edge.

-Pin to the neck edge of the upper front and back.
+Pin to the neck raw edge of the Upper Front and Back bodice piece.

 Stitch evenly all around, go carefully as this stitch line will be seen on the right side so it’d better be good!
-I like to take it slow at this part.
+I like to take it slow at this part and follow the centre of the line or edge of the overlocking, I know I will be safe then.

 LOWER SKIRT SECTION